OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 # SSH-Honeypot-Project
-This is my SSH Honeypot for CMP509 Ethical Hacking - This is one of the largest projects I have attempted so feedback is appreciated :)
+This is my SSH Honeypot for CMP509 Ethical Hacking - This is one of the largest projects I have attempted, so feedback is appreciated :)
 The Honeypot is mainly designed to run inside Docker, but if desired, you can also run it inside a Linux VM, or if you want to run it inside Windows, download PuTTY and connect it through SSH that way.

 ## 📁 File Structure